The bowel is part of our digestive system. The digestive system starts at the mouth and ends at the anus. It has two main functions:

 Many people experiencing symptoms of bowel cancer delay seeing their doctor because they are embarrassed to discuss their symptoms.
 Unfortunately, this embarrassment may put your life at risk.
 It is important to put embarrassment aside and seek advice as soon as possible.
 Remember the earlier a diagnosis is made, the better chances of successful treatment.
 As cancer progresses, the chances of survival decrease.

-There are a number of things you can do to help reduce your chances (risk) of developing bowel cancer including:7
+There are a number of things you can do to help reduce your chances (risk) of developing bowel cancer including:4

-- If eligible take part in the National Bowel Cancer Screening Program
+- Take part in the National Bowel Cancer Screening Program

 - Quit smoking